TLPcoder/hystrix-controller-oop-js/README.md

         })
  ```

-**circuitHealth:** Will return an Array of all your hystrix circuits and their health status.
+**circuitHealth:** Will return an Array of all hystrix circuits and their health status.
 Either open or closed

  ```javascipt
     const HystrixController = require('hystrix-controller')